-- Learn the symptoms of carbon monoxide poisoning in this manual. - Never sleep in the vehicle while the genset is running unless the vehicle is equipped with a working carbon monoxide detector. - The exhaust system must be installed in accordance with the genset Installation Manual. - Engine cooling air must not be used for heating working or living spaces or compartments. - Make sure there is ample fresh air when operating the genset in a confined area.
+- Learn the symptoms of carbon monoxide poisoning in this manual. - Never sleep in the vehicle while the genset is running unless the vehicle is equipped with a working carbon monoxide detector. - Disable the automatic genset starting feature of an inverter-charger or other automatic starting device before storing the vehicle or parking it in a garage or other confined space. - The exhaust system must be installed in accordance with the genset Installation Manual. - Engine cooling air must not be used for heating working or living spaces or compartments. - Make sure there is ample fresh air when operating the genset in a confined area.